 Through this project, ONC in partnership with National Institutes of Health (NIH) National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), advanced the application of AI/ML in patient-centered outcomes research (PCOR) by generating high quality training datasets for a chronic kidney disease (CKD) use case – predicting mortality within the first 90 days of dialysis.

-This project began in 2019 and will end in 2021.
+This project began in 2019 and ends in September 2021.

-This project will reach its goal by:
+This project achieved its goal by:

 - Establishing a kidney disease-related use case that benefits from ML applications using data from the United States Renal Data System (USRDS)

 - Identifying and convening a multidisciplinary expert panel to provide input into the criteria for the development of high quality training datasets and provisionally testing these datasets using ML algorithms